-A: Uniting for Ukraine (U4U) is a process that allows displaced Ukrainians fleeing the Russian invasion to seek parole for a two-year period.
+A: Uniting for Ukraine (U4U) is a process that allows displaced Ukrainians who are outside the United States to seek parole for a two-year period.
 The application process is completed online via myUSCIS and requires each Ukrainian seeking parole to have a U.S.-based "supporter," who agrees to provide the Ukrainian with financial support for the duration of his or her stay in the United States.
 If approved, the beneficiary receives travel authorization and may seek parole at a U.S. port of entry.
 This program is meant to streamline the existing humanitarian parole application process, which currently has an extremely long backlog.